myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 > Message:\
 > Hi, I'm [**Cap'n ROTY BROI (ID 547)**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md)...
 >
 > Today is 21 February 2022.
-For more than one week we have been adrift on the surface of [**Melting Land**](../../02-the-creations.../waivfves-2/15.-the-melting-land.md)'s waves.
+For more than one week we have been adrift on the surface of [**The Melting Land**](../../02-the-creations.../waivfves-2/15.-the-melting-land.md)'s waves.
 There are no signs yet of concrete land for our ark to decide where to be sailed and anchored.
 >
 > We are mostly skeptical from the beginning and feel desperate when we are aware of the condition.
 Only a few of us remain optimistic and still have faith in this journey.
 That makes me overwhelmed with various efforts to survive.
 But I still continue to discuss with all of us to determine how our activities would be, and how existing resources would be managed while we are surviving on this ark.
 >